jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/unsubscribe.md

 when you want to
 remove your user
 from a particular group,
-making it unaccessible for you and deleting it from your list of groups.
+making it inaccessible for you and deleting it from your list of groups.
 In order to do this,